 Transport to your home from healthcare

-You should at first hand use public transportation if possible, in other words train or bus.
+If possible you should at first hand use public transportation, in other words train or bus.
 If you have travelled to a healthcare facility using Blekingetrafiken’s car or special vehicle there is no guarantee that you will get to use the same type of transportation when you go home.
 Your medical condition will determine how you travel.